 For venture funding, a business owner or business decides to sell their shares to venture capital investors while exchanging capital that a business needs to expand or grow.
 Oftentimes, when large private investors buy large share sales, the company is also required to give one of the spots on the board of directors to the investors.

 Sometimes it's both easier and more difficult to sell shares in a private business to smaller private investors instead of to larger, more sophisticated investors.
 However, it's easier to pick out the investors by hand, and there often are pre-existing relationships.
 The investors aren't as likely to enforce compromises that larger investors might want, such as a CEO replacement or board representation.
 However, small investors won't have as much money and it can be a more complicated legal process.

 Another option to think about is selling shares of the company to employees.
 When an employee stock ownership program is established, it increases retention and loyalty while decreasing a company's cash compensation needs, such as bonuses or awards that would be paid in cash otherwise.
 It also helps you attract and keep employees who are valuable, fosters a sense of ownership within the team, and helps motivation improve.
 This is because the better the company does as a whole, the higher the stock value will be.
 These are all options to consider when offering stock in your company.

 If you need help with how to offer stock in my company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.